malloydata/malloy/docs/_src/language/query.md

 ## Pipelines

-A pipeline transforms the shape of an explore, and is made up of a series of stages.
+A pipeline transforms the shape of a source, and is made up of a series of stages.

 A typical stage is has either `group_by`/`aggregate` or `project`, or `index` transformation consisting of a set of fields, and optionally filters and ordering/limiting specification.